-ST405 Roman Catholic Theology Burns
+ST405 Roman Catholic and Eastern Orthodox Theologies

-A study of the theology of the 20th-century Roman Catholic Church, using a representative Roman Catholic systematic theology textbook as a basis for consideration and comparison with evangelical theologies.
+A study of the theologies of the Roman Catholic and Eastern Orthodox churches, using representative systematic theology textbooks for consideration and comparison with evangelical theologies.
 Prerequisite: ST101 Theological Method and Bibliology.
 3 hours.